Rodman scores winning goal in return from injury in Spirit’s 2-1 win over the Thorns - WTOP News

 “That was the hardest thing I’ve had to go through, with the injury and everything.
 So being back, especially at the home stadium with the crowd behind me, scoring a goal like that, you saw I buried it, was not going to miss it,” she said afterward.
 “I’m just really happy to be back.
 I missed the team, I missed doing what I love, so just joy.”

-The Spirit (8-4-2) moved into second place in the standings with the victory as the team returned from the league’s six-week summer break.
-The Orlando Pride hosted the Utah Royals in Sunday’s late match.
+The Spirit (8-4-2) moved into third place in the standings as the team returned from the league’s six-week summer break.
+In Sunday’s late match, the Orlando Pride hung onto second place in the standings with a 1-1 draw with the Utah Royals.

 The Thorns (6-4-4) had won their last two matches before the break.